-The controller is based on an ESP-8266, uses the MattzoLayoutController firmware, and features a small OLED display.
+This deployment of the MLC features a small OLED display and two sensors.
 The example on the picture above comes in a nice little 3d printed box with LEGO compatible studs (designed by Tomáš Jukin).

 - I/O board with micro controller.
 We have used a NodeMCU Amica Modul V2 ESP8266 ESP-12F.
 Similar modules should work as well.

 - An OLED display that can be connected via I2C to a micro controller.
 For the case shown above, a 0,96° 128×64 OLED display should do, e.g. this one.

 - A usual USB charger as a power supply.

 - Two reed switches.

 - A bread board.
 The one fitting into the case shown above is this one.